Wanneroo Secondary College: Overview

 The school was established as Wanneroo High School in 1977, starting out with 180 Year 8 students.
 At the time, the school was the northernmost high school in Perth, with students coming from as far as Yanchep.
 In 1987, David John Holthouse, a student at Wanneroo Senior High School won the Beazley Medal, the most prestigious academic award for secondary school students in Western Australia.
 By 1988, the school had changed name to Wanneroo Senior High School.
 The school was renamed again in 2013 to Wanneroo Secondary College, coinciding with it becoming an Independent Public School.

 In May 2012, an upgrade was announced to give the school adequate facilities for the transition of Year 7 students to high school in 2015.
 The $4.34 million upgrade was opened in May 2014, under the original $6.2 million budget.
 It included five new classrooms, a new science laboratory and science preparation area, computer hub and staffroom.
 In 2015, the school opened to Year 7 students for the first time, alongside most other public high schools in Western Australia.

 In December 2019, construction started on an upgrade to sports facilities at Wanneroo Secondary College.
 The $5 million upgrade included a new sports hall and improvements to existing tennis courts.
 The upgrade was one of Labor's 2017 election commitments.
 It was completed in November 2020, a month ahead of schedule.

-There are currently plans for the previous sports hall to be converted into a performing arts centre, and for the existing cafeteria to be refurbished.
-An architect was appointed in November 2020, and construction is scheduled to start in October 2021, with completion planned a year later.
-It will cost $5 million and include a theatre with 250 retractable seats, a music and drama studio, green rooms, a bio box, a general learning area, store rooms, a staff office and landscaping.